GluuFederation/docs-oxd-prod/docs/sources/configuration/oxd-configuration/index.md

 - **mtls_client_key_store_path:** Path to client's key store for mtls authentication.

 - **mtls_client_key_store_password:** Password to access the client's key store.

+- **tls_version:** Array containing list of supported tls versions for communicating with OP server.

+- **tls_secure_cipher:** Array containing list of supported tls ciphers for communicating with OP server.

 - **support-google-logout:** Choose whether to support Google logout or not.
 Only use this if you are using Google as your OP